litinghu/litinghu.github.io/_pages/join.md

 permalink: /join/
 ---

-# Open Positions
+# Open positions

 Our lab aims to train students towards becoming first-class system researchers and system builders.
-If you enjoy building systems, I would love to have you join the lab. <br />
+If you enjoy building systems, I would love to have you join the lab. <br /><br />
 **We are always looking for new group members with passion, talent, and grit!**

 # Applications for Ph.D. and Postdoc positions